mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 It is worth to mention that The `next` method implements a round-robin algorithm for cycling through the backend server URLs.
 This is a common load balancing strategy where each request is routed to the next server in the list.
 The next method ensures that requests are evenly distributed among the available servers, which is a fundamental aspect of load balancing.

 The `add` and `remove` methods allow you to dynamically manage the list of backend servers.
 This is valuable because in a real-world scenario, backend servers may come online or go offline, and the load balancer needs to adapt accordingly.
-These methods ensure that you don't have duplicate URLs in the list, which could lead to uneven load distribution.
+These methods ensure that you don't incorrect set of URLs, which could lead to uneven load distribution.

 `currentUnsafe` and `currentOpt` methods are pretty much self-explanatory.